Rishav-02/web_dev_practice/README.md

 # web_dev_practice
 In This  Repository, I have kept all the Programs that I have practiced in the Journey of learning web Development (HTML, CSS, JavaScript).
-# In all html programs there is Internal CSS is written.
+# In all Html programs almost every program there is Internal CSS is written.